Chicago Loop: Architecture

 The area has long been a hub for architecture.
 The vast majority of the area was destroyed by the Great Chicago Fire in 1871 but rebuilt quickly.
 In 1885 the Home Insurance Building, generally considered the world's first skyscraper, was constructed, followed by the development of the Chicago school, best exemplified by such buildings as the Rookery Building in 1888, the Monadnock Building in 1891, and the Sullivan Center in 1899.

 Loop architecture has been dominated by skyscrapers and high-rises since early in its history.
 Notable buildings include the Home Insurance Building, considered the world's first skyscraper (demolished in 1931); the Chicago Board of Trade Building, a National Historic Landmark; and Willis Tower, the world's tallest building for nearly 25 years.
 Some of the historic buildings in this district were instrumental in the development of towers.

-This area abounds in shopping opportunities, including the Loop Retail Historic District, although it competes with the more upscale Magnificent Mile area to the north.
-It includes Chicago's former Marshall Field's department store location in the Marshall Field and Company Building; the original Sullivan Center Carson Pirie Scott store location (closed February 21, 2007).
+The area abounds in shopping opportunities, including the Loop Retail Historic District, although it competes with the more upscale Magnificent Mile area to the north.
+It includes Chicago's former Marshall Field's department store location in the Marshall Field and Company Building; the original Sullivan Center Carson Pirie Scott store location, closed February 2007.
 Chicago's Downtown Theatre District is also found within this area, along with numerous restaurants and hotels.

 Chicago Loop from the air in 2025.

 Chicago has a famous skyline that features many of the world's tallest buildings as well as the Chicago Landmark Historic Michigan Boulevard District.
 The skyline is spaced out throughout the downtown area.
 The Willis Tower, formerly the Sears Tower, the third-tallest building in the Western Hemisphere (and still second-tallest by roof height), stands in the western Loop in the heart of the city's financial district, along with other buildings, such as 311 South Wacker Drive and the AT&T Corporate Center.